btalha23/AIDI_2001_Knowledge_and_Expert_Systems/README.md

 In this assignment, how to use the HuggingFace API and Gradio.io to create an interactive application for natural language processing tasks was learnt.
 Utilizing the power of the HuggingFace Transformers library and Gradio.io’s user-friendly interface, two LLM based applications were built.
 These two applications were targeting
 - Text Summarization
 - Text Translation

+## Assignment 2: Building a ChatGPT App with Retrieval Augmented Generation using Stream.io